PrincetonUniversity/kaltura_archiver/README.md

 ### video list with creator ids and their ldap status ###
 Use this report to generate a list of videos with information on the creator associated with the entry:
    1. creators netid
-   1. active/inactive axcxording to ldap
+   1. active/inactive according to ldap
    1. name
    1. org unit